urbanopt/urbanopt.github.io/README.md

 ### [**Run example project**](#table-of-contents)

+Move to the top level directory of the example you just cloned.
 Run the following commands to execute the Rake tasks defined in the Rakefile of the current working directory.

 1. `bundle install` to ensure all dependencies in your Gemfile are available
 1. `bundle exec rake <rake task>` to execute Rake tasks